Crystal-Bell/Master-Hub-START-HERE-/README.md

 ​Provenance: Authenticated by Crystal Amber Charlton.
 System Status: Active / Developing...
 Companion Robotics & Animal Transition ProtocolCompetitive Infrastructure to Collaborative Stewardship.M.A.D.
 MOM: Central Command & Performance HubSanctuary Ethics & Boundary Protocol.
+Fleet OS Update: Acoustic Protocol
+​The "Sea Shanty & Work-Song Protocol" is now integrated into the Fleet OS as a core feature of the stewardship-focused infrastructure.